johnlemonse/homebridge-telldus/README.md

 ## Device configuration

-`homebridge-telldus` tries to auto-detect devices from telldus.
+`homebridge-telldus-pn` tries to auto-detect devices from telldus.
 However some devices do not have the correct type or other parameters set.
 You can override/set these parameters from the homebridge config file.
 This is what the `unknown_accessories` property in `config.json` is for.

 ### unknown_accessories parameters
 All these are optional, except for `id`, which is required.
 (For local API configuration, use `local_id` instead.)